 "It would also lead to a bumpy transfer of power before presidential elections due in April 2014 at a time when Algeria's neighbours – among them Mali, Tunisia and Libya – are facing a revival of Islamist militancy in the region."

-But Reuters suggests that despite the obvious difficulties Bouteflika's would not plunge the country into turmoil:
+But Reuters suggests that despite the obvious difficulties Bouteflika's departure would not plunge the country into turmoil:

 A paternalistic state apparatus which includes a secretive military-intelligence establishment is trusted to manage the transition by a population too scarred by the 1990s to risk a return to conflict.
 Algeria also has $200 billion in foreign exchange reserves to buy off protesters if needed.